OpenGVLab/Multi-Modality-Arena/README.md

  - [**Facebook/OTTER-9B-hf**](https://github.com/facebookresearch/OTTER)
  - [**DeepMind/Flamingo**](https://github.com/mlfoundations/open_flamingo)

-We will try to schedule computing resources to host more multi-modality model sin the arena.
+We will try to schedule computing resources to host more multi-modality models in the arena.

 ## Installation